Aho scores 2 goals to lead Hurricanes over Predators 4-2

 Lorentz was a seventh-round draft pick (186th overall) by the Hurricanes in 2015.
 He made his NHL debut earlier this season, collecting one assist in 11 games before Tuesday.

+Despite spending some time in the ECHL while in the minors, he always kept working.

+“I don’t really like looking at things too long term,” Lorentz said.
+“I just kept things in my perspective what I can control.
+When I got sent to the East Coast, I could have just hung my head and pouted, but I really just wanted to stick to it and learn from the great group of guys we had playing in that East Coast League.
+Again, putting things in perspective, you get to play hockey every day.”

-As Lorentz’s teammates on the ice congratulated him for his first goal, Hamilton quietly skated to the Nashville net to collect the puck for Lorentz.
+As Lorentz’s teammates on the ice congratulated him for his first goal Tuesday, Hamilton quietly skated to the Nashville net to collect the puck for him.

 SAROS UPDATE